lakeel-altla/vision-nearby/README.md

 For example, there are the following cases.

-- Set the beacon in the store and deliver the coupon when the user passed the store
+- Set the beacon in the store and deliver the coupon when the user passed the store.
-- Set the beacon at the bus stop and display the bus timetable when the user approaches the bus stop
+- Set the beacon at the bus stop and display the bus timetable when the user approaches the bus stop.

-This sample application activates the Android device as a beacon (Eddystone-UID) and each Android devices advertise and subscribe using BLE.
+This sample application activates the Android device as a beacon (Eddystone-UID) and each Android devices advertise and subscribe by using BLE.
 <br>
-When you can detect nearby users and you can get user information.
+When you can detect nearby users and you can get the user information.

 ## Getting started